DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 After learning from his spies that Ireena has most recently resided at the Blue Water Inn, Izek visits the Inn himself in an attempt to uncover her location.
 If his effort is unsuccessful, he directs the town guard to publish WANTED posters around Vallaki offering a reward for information regarding Ireena’s location.

 If the players neither stop Izek nor take extraordinary measures to keep Ireena concealed, Izek finds and kidnaps Ireena two days later, imprisoning her in his room at the Baron’s mansion.
 Can the players free Ireena from Izek’s clutches—or will they perish in the attempt?
-# H1.
+# G1.
 The Blue Water Inn
-## H1a.
+## G1a.
 Izek’s Visit
 Just over a day after catching a glimpse of Ireena Kolyana for the first time—either in the street outside of the Blue Water Inn, in Vallaki’s town square, or in some other location—Izek Strazni recognizes her as the woman that he has seen repeatedly in his dreams and becomes determined to find her.

 Izek soon comes to believe that Ireena is a guest at the Blue Water Inn—either because he observed her in the vicinity of the Blue Water Inn on the players’ first morning in Vallaki, or, unless players disguised her upon their entry into Vallaki, because he learned of her recent arrival from the guards at the gates.
 (If Izek did not see Ireena outside of the Blue Water Inn and the players kept her disguised upon entering Vallaki, Izek learns of Ireena’s location from one of his spies an additional day later, unless the players have taken extraordinary measures to keep her hidden.)

-While the players are away—and preferably during the players’ dinner with Lady Fiona Wachter in [[Arc G - Lady Wachter's Wish]]—Izek visits the Blue Water Inn and demands to know of Ireena’s location, describing her by appearance.
+While the players are away—and preferably during the players’ dinner with Lady Fiona Wachter in [[Arc F - Lady Wachter's Wish]]—Izek visits the Blue Water Inn and demands to know of Ireena’s location, describing her by appearance.
 Urwin and Danika deny knowledge of her current location and insist that she is not a current guest.
 Izek demands entry into each room of the inn to search for her, which Urwin and Danika reluctantly allow.

 If Ireena is currently staying at the inn, Urwin quietly directs Brom and Bray to retrieve and conceal her in <span class="citation">N2i.
 Secret Stairs and Hall (p.
 101)</span> while he and Danika keep Izek distracted in <span class="citation">N2f.
 Stable (p.
 101)</span>.
 To keep Izek busy, Danika allows him to search <span class="citation">N2h.
 Ravens' Loft (p.
 101)</span>, allowing him to find the locked chest buried in the hay.
 Urwin reluctantly complies with Izek's demands to open the chest, and Izek confiscates the 140 ep and 70 pp as "unpaid taxes."

 After rummaging through each room of the inn—including Rictavio’s suite—Izek breaks a table, two chairs, and a window in a fit of rage and storms out of the inn.
-## H1b.
+## G1b.
 The Players Return
 <span class="citation"><em>This scene takes place in Chapter 5: Area N2c.</em></span>

 The next time that the players return to the Blue Water Inn, they find that the inn is closed to non-guests for the evening, with all of its shutters and doors closed to the public.